Last Updated on May 2, 2026

 However it’s fair to say the weather is unpredictable.
 It can rain a lot in July too.
 We can get heatwaves with days and weeks of hot sun where the temperatures rise to 35°C (95°F) or even higher but we can also get summers where it’s cooler and / or rains a lot!
 We also get days where it’s warm and sunny with the odd rain shower thrown in!

-What to Wear in London In July
+What to Wear in London in July

 When you bring clothes, you need to be prepared for hot weather but also rainy and cooler weather.
 It’s a lottery as to what you’ll get!
 It’s also a good idea to check the forecast before your trip and pack accordingly – although the weather forecast can change and it can be wrong!